-- The authority will work with our partners and Welsh Government on ensuring that we have a suitably skilled school workforce.
-This will include implementing the new Professional Standards for Teachers, increasing the number of teachers who can teach Welsh as a subject and work effectively in bilingual settings, take advantage of alternative routes into teaching, access national workforce planning systems and the Wales-wide approach to small and rural schools. - The authority will also analyse results from the School Workforce Annual Census (SWAC) - Welsh language skills framework and evaluate the Welsh acquisition results of schools.
-The authority will also identify the training needs and broker relevant training programmes, for examples via Aberystwyth University, for the workforce to move along the language continuum. - Support and promotion of a systematic take-up of the Welsh Government's Welsh- language Sabbatical Scheme courses (all levels) will be delivered. - Targeted 'Cymraeg i Oedolion' training programmes will be provided, facilitated by University of Wales, Aberystwyth to improve the Welsh language acquisition of teachers in Powys, prioritising schools that are a part of the transformation strategy / vision in Powys. - The authority will also promote the use of the Camau Nesaf resource pack designed for teachers who have been on Sabbatical Scheme courses.
-The pack will include information for practitioners on how to use and build on their Welsh language and teaching skills in their schools and the support available to them. - Aftercare and support will be provided, as well as further revision courses, for staff following the completion of Sabbatical courses. - Teachers with little or no Welsh language skills will be supported to have non-contact time to complete the online training courses provided by 'Learn Welsh Cymru'. - Good practice will be disseminated through case studies and headteacher meetings etc.
+- Work with our partners and Welsh Government to ensure that we have a suitably skilled school workforce.
+This will include implementing the new Professional Standards for Teachers, increasing the number of teachers who can teach Welsh as a subject and work effectively in bilingual settings, take advantage of alternative routes into teaching, access national workforce planning systems and the Wales-wide approach to small and rural schools. - Analyse results from the School Workforce Annual Census (SWAC) Welsh language skills framework and evaluate the Welsh acquisition results of schools. - Identify the training needs and broker relevant training programmes, for examples via Aberystwyth University, for the workforce to move along the language continuum. - Support and promote of a systematic take-up of the Welsh Government's Welsh-language Sabbatical Scheme courses (all levels). - Provide targeted 'Cymraeg i Oedolion' training programmes, facilitated by the University of Wales, Aberystwyth to improve the Welsh language acquisition of teachers in Powys, prioritising schools that are a part of the transformation strategy / vision in Powys. - Promote the use of the Camau Nesaf resource pack designed for teachers who have been on Sabbatical Scheme courses.
+The pack will include information for practitioners on how to use and build on their Welsh language and teaching skills in their schools and the support available to them. - Provide aftercare and support, as well as further revision courses, for staff following the completion of Sabbatical courses. - Support teachers with little or no Welsh language skills to have non-contact time to complete the online training courses provided by 'Learn Welsh Cymru'. - Disseminate good practice through case studies and headteacher meetings etc.